Nathan-Nesbitt/ICT-128/README.md

-# ICT 128 - Basics of Powershell
+# ICT 128 - Powershell

 This is the outline of a course on powershell.
 These are notes and examples I often use in lectures.
 They are not complete in